-For this release, the entire documentation about installing and using the sample applications is available in the README.doc files in the following directory:
+For this release, the entire documentation about installing and using the sample applications is available in:

-\$ORACLE_HOME/pg4appc/demo/IMS
+\$ORACLE_HOME/dg4appc/demo/IMS/sample_IMS_applications.txt

 Security Requirements

 The gateway architecture involves multiple systems, database servers, and communications facilities, each having distinct security capabilities and limitations.
 To effectively plan and implement your security scheme, you must understand these capabilities and limitations, in addition to knowing your installation security requirements.